Turtle-Brand/Turtle-Notifications/README.md

 --  2: Title: Title of the Notification

---  3: Description: Description of the Notification
+--  3: Description: Description of the Notification (Description just being a the text under the title)

 --  4: Type: Type of Notification.
 The only two type as of now is "Cancel-Continue" and "Ok" these pick which buttons apear, If it is Ok then the Ok Button will be visible.
 If  Cancel-Continue then the Cancel and Continue buttons will be visible.